 Because of its committed user base, Twitter is a great blog distribution platform.
 Twitter threads are perfect for telling a longer story, providing the analysis you performed, encouraging discussion or even debates, and sharing information.

 You don’t have to start from zero to do this—just repurpose one of your blog posts.
+As in change your blog format and repurpose it.
 If I spent all of February searching for the best snowshoeing trails in lake Tahoe, I can share information that I didn’t get to include in the piece, then share the different blog posts I wrote about the topic.
 I could even take a hard stance and try to lure people into a debate on the best places to hike in the area.

 15. Attract a following on Instagram

 One of my favorite ways to increase blog traffic is to share tips in the caption of an Instagram post.
 I provide plenty of value here, but leave out a few key things so that people who are truly interested will have to click the link in my bio to learn more.

 Instagram Stories can be equally powerful for driving traffic.
 I find the best way to get clicks is to talk about the topic regularly in Instagram stories, then share the final blog post once people are already excited about and familiar with the topic.

 With our snowshoeing trails example, I can share Stories while I am exploring all the different trails so that they’re engaged and interested to learn more when I publish blog posts on the subject.
 I can also encourage them to provide suggestions.
 Doing so not only makes my job easier, but it also encourages engagement which is an effective strategy for gaining loyal followers.

 Instagram can also help you make money blogging.
 My Instagram account helps me seal the deal when I’m making partnership deals with travel brands and sponsors.
 That said, only 5% of my blog traffic comes from Instagram, so I probably wouldn’t do it if I didn’t have the support of my team.